alexgdmx/OCP-manual-sts/README.md

 ```

-It's very important to create the role with the **ccoctl** tool, this step is to create the IAM role and link internally to the Openshift service account and namespace.
+It's very important to create the role with the **ccoctl** tool, this step is to create the IAM role and link internally to the OpenShift service account and namespace.
 Once it is created the IAM role can be modified by adding or removing permissions in AWS IAM Console.
 Also running aws iam commands, or using an automation tool like ansible or terraform.

 The **ccoctl** tool can create one or more CredentialsRequest, the tool receives a folder as parameter and processes all the CredentialsRequest yaml files in the folder, in this case we save the file in the **credrequests** folder.